lextoumbourou/notes/books/unit-testing-principals-practices-and-patterns.md

         * How hard is it to actually run tests - ie is setup fully automated etc.
 * To determine impact of individual test, rate it from 0 to 1 for each metric and multiple for final score.
 * Some of the metrics are mutually exclusive, so cannot expect to get perfect score: as you increase resistance to refactoring, you decrease fast feedback: ie using a database mock will increase the test speed but decrease resistance to refactoring.
+* Writing the ideal test:
+    * The first 3 attributes of a good test: protects against regressions, resistant to refactoring and fast feedback are mutually exclusive.
+    * Maintainability is usually not mutually exclusive so should be maximised, though e2e tests usually require more code and thus score lower by default.
+    * Since all attributes cannot be maximised, write tests that result in no metric at 0.
+    * Resistance to refactoring is least negotiable because it either is or isn't, so trade off will tend to be between protection against regression or fast feedback.
+* Test Pyramid advocates for a ratio of tests where unit tests is greated, integration in middle and least e2e.
+It is also ordered so closeness to customer is at tip of pyramid, where e2e tests are.
+* Exceptions to Test Pyramid:
+    * CRUD applications that mainly interact with DB are usually best served with mostly integration tests.
+    * Other domains with low algorithmic or business complexity also requires less unit tests.
+    * APIs that exposure interactions with DB could be served entirely with e2e tests or a hybrid of e2e and integration.
+* Black box vs white box:
+    * Black box tests tests functionality with no knowledge of internal structure
+    * White box the opposite: test with knowledge of internals.
+    * Since aim is to maximise resistance to refactoring, pick black box by default.
+Use white box for test analysis: ie branch coverage metrics, and then write black box armed with that knowledge.